zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 So, for example, if you buy “car insurance,” you gi ve the insurance company money every year, and if you have an accident, the insurance company will pay for most or all of the repairs that need to be done  to your car.
 Why would the insurance company do this?
 Well, because most peopl e don’t have accidents.
 And so, you’re paying the insurance company money, and usually you won’t get any of that money back, but if you do have an accid ent, well, then the insurance company will pay for it.

-Insurance companies need lots of different people t o buy insurance from them so that they can make money, since only a small percen tage of people will actually need the insurance – only a small percentage of peo ple will actually get money back from their insurance policy, their insurance a greement.
+Insurance companies need lots of different people to buy insurance from them so that they can make money, since only a small percen tage of people will actually need the insurance – only a small percentage of peo ple will actually get money back from their insurance policy, their insurance a greement.

 Our dialogue, then, begins with Josette saying, “I admit it.
 I’m a nervous traveler and I don’t like traveling internationally.”
 Tae-ji n says, “You could get travel insurance.”
 “Travel insurance” is a special kind of  insurance that will pay for any problems you might have while you are traveling.
 Ta e-jin says that “Doing that” – that is, buying travel insurance – “would make you feel more secure, wouldn’t it?”
 “To feel secure” (secure) means to feel safe, to fe el like you’re not in danger, that nothing bad will happen to you.